Anant/Cassandra.Api/astra.import/data/README.md

 pip install requests
 ```

-### Setup
+### Setup (Locally)

 - Create your database on DataStax Astra (Be sure to remmeber your keyspace name, username and password as those will be useful later on)
 - Clone this repo
 - Download the connection-details zip file from your Astra dashboard and place it in the "astra.credentials" folder.
-- Depending on the setup of your PATH env varible, you may need to edit lines 10, 13, 27 to inlcude the full paths for each file/folder the program is looking for.
+- Depending on the setup of your local machine's PATH, enviroment variable, you may need to edit lines 10, 13, 27 to inlcude the full paths for each file/folder the program is looking for.

 ```
 line 10: with open('../../astra.credentials/UserCred.json') as f: